-T-MOTOR is a Chinese company and was founded by a model airplane specialist called Wu Min.
-T-Motor have been providing propulsion system solutions for UAVs since 2007.
-They specialize in drone motors, ESCs, flight controllers, drone arms and propellers.
+Founded by a model airplane specialist called Wu Min, T-MOTOR have been providing propulsion system solutions for UAVs since 2007.
+This Chinese company specialize in drone motors, ESCs, flight controllers, drone arms and propellers.

 One of the top products is the U15 II KV80 heavy lift drone motor with a max thrust of 79 lbs (36 kg).